sherlock-wings/snowflake_sandbox/README.md

 ### Populating the Sandbox

 This is never done manually.
 It is done by using a stored procedure (name TBD).
 The sproc works by cloning from a target environment (specified by the caller) and into the Sandbox.
 The sproc knows automatically to generate the schemas as clones, using the correct name.
 Also, it correctly "rebuilds" the RBAC so the schema is is usable as expected post-execution.

-## On Warehouses

-I try to keep the approach for warehouses as simple as possible.
-The only rules we follow on this project with respect to warehouses are:

-1. Warehouses should be sized appropriately.
-    - Anything bigger than an X-Small ought to have a documented justification for why the extra compute is necessary
-3. One warehouse per environment
-    - Warehouses are where most daily compute is spent.
-If you're spending money, you ought to know what environments are costing you the most
-    - Splitting Warehouses by enviornment achieves this

 # Environment Summary Diagram